Edge Lane: Edge Lane Project

 Edge Lane underwent significant road widening, known as the Edge Lane project, during 2010-2012 estimated to cost £20.4m in 2010.
-For the widening to be viable, 371 houses were compulsory purchased by Liverpool City Council to be demolished in order for the project to take place, to be replaced with 188 new homes.
+For the widening to be viable, 371 houses were compulsorily purchased by Liverpool City Council to be demolished in order for the project to take place, to be replaced with 188 new homes.
 In 2004, there were 131 empty houses in the Edge Lane West area, of which only four properties were owned privately with the rest owned by social landlords, who purposely kept properties empty to encourage tenants to leave the area.

 A public enquiry into the scheme was held in 2006 which resulted in a decision that homes should be demolished to allow the scheme to take place, a decision which was upheld by then Deputy Prime Minister John Prescott in February 2006.
 Work on this part of the development did not commence and instead was delayed when the compulsory purchase order was challenged in the high court on a technical matter by one property owner from Adderley Street, who in 2006 won a High Court injunction to prevent demolition work from continuing.
 Campaigners challenged the compulsory purchase order at the high court in 2006 and were ultimately successful in having it quashed in November 2006.

 Ministers approved a second order in September 2008, following a second public enquiry, to allow the council to acquire the last remaining properties.
 By the time the second order was issued, around 70 residents had yet to reach any agreement for the sale of their property, although roughly 90% of the properties affected were already either purchased or were in the process of being purchased.

 Former Leader of Liverpool City Council, Warren Bradley, suggested that the scheme to regenerate the Edge Lane area had the overwhelming support of residents.
 In the lead up to European Capital of Culture 2008, the properties were given a fresher look by being covered in colourful decorated boarding showing images culturally important to the city.
 The second High Court challenge was dismissed in March 2009, allowing the compulsory purchase of remaining properties and for the scheme to go ahead.

 The widened road, a dual-carriageway to and from the M62 motorway, opened in March 2012 at total cost of £57m including costs to demolish houses along the route.